 John R. Lumpkin, MD, MPH has been President of the Blue Cross and Blue Shield of North Carolina Foundation since April 2019.
 He leads the organization in pursuit of its stated mission to improve the health and well-being of everyone in North Carolina.

 In addition to his role as Foundation President, John is Executive Strategic Counselor, Corporate Social Responsibility and Drivers of Health Strategy for Blue Cross and Blue Shield of North Carolina.
-He also currently serves as chair of Digital Bridge – a multi-sector forum to collaborate on solutions for a nationally consistent and sustainable approach to using electronic health data for public health and chair of the Board of Scientific Counselors of the National Center for Health Statistics/ Centers for Disease Control and Prevention.
+He also currently serves as chair of the Board of Scientific Counselors of the National Center for Health Statistics/ Centers for Disease Control and Prevention.

 Most recently, John served as Senior Vice President, Programs for the Robert Wood Johnson Foundation (RWJF) where he was responsible for the organization’s efforts to transform health, broaden access to stable and affordable health care coverage, build leadership, and engage business toward building a Culture of Health in the United States.
 Before joining RWJF in 2003, he served as director of the Illinois Department of Public Health for 12 years.